Aakashgupta2001/praan-data-visualization/readme.md

 # Instructions To Run Docker Image

+1. docker compose up --build (first time)
-1. docker compose up
+1. docker compose up (afterwards)
-2. open localhost:3001 on your browser
+1. open localhost:3001 on your browser

 # To Start The APP (BackEnd and Frontend Together)